 If you have recently been diagnosed, here are two free cancer support programs to help you get the care you need:

 Lazarex Cancer Foundation will match you to a nationwide cancer clinical trials program and help you with the costs associated with participating including transportation (airfare, gas, rental cars, taxi fare, parking/tolls), lodging (short- and long-term housing) and certain medical expenses not covered by insurance and necessary for clinical trial treatment.
 For immediate free assistance, visit https://www.lazarex.org/helping-you/looking-for-help or call toll free 877-866-9523.

 The American Cancer Society Patient Navigator Program connects you with a cancer care expert who works with you one-on-one to resolve care, workplace, and financial issues.
 Call (800) 227-2345 to get the help you need today for free.

-For more free cancer support groups, please visit the Cancer Care News national directory of no-cost programs here: https://cancercarenews.com/category/free-counseling-for-cancer-patients/.
+For more free professional patient navigation programs, please visit the Cancer Care News national directory of no-cost programs here: https://cancercarenews.com/category/free-counseling-for-cancer-patients/.